 In each of these cases, the Message Storage Client SHALL infer any derived changes it needs to capture the overall change to the storage.
 For example, when a parent “folderName” changes, even though the storage does not report a change against the subfolders’ path values, the Message Storage Client SHALL derive this change locally based on the notification of the parent folderName change.

-Updating an Object’s Flags
+Updating Flags for Folders and Objects

-The Message Storage Server SHALL support a resource for updating an Object’s flags.
+The Message Storage Server SHALL support a resource for updating flags for Folders and Objects.
 This is the most common use of updating an Object’s metadata and SHALL be accomplished using the PUT method

 //{nmsHost}/nms/v1/base/{boxId}/objects/{objectId}/flags

+//{nmsHost}/nms/v1/base/{boxId}/folders/{folderId}/flags

 Note that Message Storage Server MAY support the flag the Message Storage Client is updating, but if it does not the result code (response) MAY still be the same (200ok).
 Message Storage Client SHOULD check if flags are supported by Message Storage Server before requesting UPDATE operation.